Vliro/humus/README.md

 The code is mostly hacked together to get the functionality.
 Once I've decided exactly how it will generate models the code will be written to be easier to understand and deal with.

+It supports using both regular DGraph schemas as well as its GraphQL api.
+It generates a schema that roughly matches (What I) believe is the appropriate dgraph schema and sets up the fields according to it.

 ## Mulbase